Doctorate in Human and Organizational Learning / Executive Leadership Programs

-Students are provided with two alternative paths to earn a Doctor of Education in Human and Organizational Learning (HOL) at The George Washington University (GW).
-This degree is designed to provide experienced professionals with a scholarly foundation in relevant theories, concepts, and practices, focusing on the inter-relationships among people, organizations and learning.
-The doctoral degree prepares learners to challenge assumptions through critical reflection, and foster group and self-directed learning.
-Theory, research, and scholarly practice are balanced throughout the curriculum.
+On the way to becoming change agents, leaders, facilitators of adult learning, and designers of learning environments, students are provided with two alternative paths to earn a Doctor of Education in Human and Organizational Learning (HOL) at the George Washington University (GW).
+This degree takes a multidisciplinary approach by focusing on the development of rigorous research skills that inform effective decision-making through scholarly practice to impact leadership change.
+The doctoral degree prepares learning professionals dedicated to positive growth to challenge assumptions through critical reflection, practice, and theory, and foster group and self-directed learning in people, organizations, and systems.
 The HOL Department is a two-time recipient of the Academy of Human Resource Development's "Outstanding Program" Award.
 It is the first program in this multidisciplinary field in the United States, having been established in 1958.

 Typically, students earning this degree are working professionals who are in mid- or senior-level positions.
 They include directors, managers, consultants, and self-employed business owners from leading organizations of varying size and type (e.g., for-profit, government, military, non-profit, community based).
 Students bring a variety of educational backgrounds, with degrees in fields such as business, education, health and medical sciences, engineering, and technology.
 Students are encouraged to form learning communities to provide collective support, promote action learning, and model a learning culture.